What is the Conservatory's teaching philosophy?

 What music teachers organizations are the Conservatory associated?

-In addition, our faculty members are some of the very few certified examiners for the Royal Conservatory of Music/Music Development Program for the United States.
+In addition, Dr. Lin is a certified examiner for the Royal Conservatory of Music/Music Development Program for the United States and has conducted more than 2500 online exams.
 For further information regarding the RCM program, please visit their website at: www.musicdevelopmentprogram.org

 When are lessons scheduled at the Conservatory?